jaxernst/juice-docs/src/pages/tos.md

 ### Contacting Us

-Should you have any question about these Terms or wish to contact us for any reason whatsoever, please do so by sending a message to the DAO's public Discord channels or by sending a message via https://chat.blockscan.com/ to the Notice Address `0xAF28bcB48C40dBC86f52D459A6562F658fc94B1e`, provided for your convenience.
+Should you have any question about these Terms or wish to contact us for any reason whatsoever, please do so by sending a message to the DAO's public Discord channels or by filling out the [contact form](https://juicebox.money/contact)